magbone/miserver/README.md

 #### 2.2.2 Start new project.

- Create a new project with above jar packages.The <code> Demo.java </code> as follows.
+ Create a new project with above jar packages.
+The <code> Demo.java </code> as follows.

  ```java